Isangeles/arena/README.md

 You can download full game with arena module here: [Linux](https://drive.google.com/open?id=1CAUiHdGq8sxrrNWkRwF1QSaNSVWLKDVg), [Windows](https://drive.google.com/open?id=1rR_k_39o-hqTywUZO628ggA3iN7ZBZTJ)

 ## Usage
-To use this module with your Flame instance just placed it in `data/modules/arena` directory.
+To use this module with your Flame instance just place it in `data/modules/arena` directory.

 Then set `module` variable in `.flame` to: